kyren/piccolo/README.md

    that, outside an active call to `mutate`, all such pointers are either reachable from the root object or are safe to collect.
 3) The mutation API, while being safe via "generativity", does not make it easy to allow garbage collection to take place continuously.
 Since no garbage collection at all can take place during a call to `mutate`, long running mutations are problematic.
-By using a `futures`-like combinator based "sequencing" API, we can recover the ability for garbage collect to take place with as fine of a granularity as necessary, with garbage collection taking place in-between the "sequence" steps.
+By using a `futures`-like combinator based "sequencing" system, we can recover the ability for garbage collect to take place with as fine of a granularity as necessary, with garbage collection taking place in-between the "sequence" steps.

 The last point has benefits beyond safe garbage collection: it means that the entire VM *including* sequences of Lua -> Rust and Rust -> Lua callbacks is expressed in a sort of "stackless" or what is sometimes called "trampoline" style.
 Rather than implementing the VM or callbacks with recursion and the Rust stack, VM executions and callbacks are constructed as `Sequence` state machines via combinators.
 The interpreter receives this `Sequence` to execute and simply loops, calling `Sequence::step` until the operation is finished (and garbage collecting in-between the `step` calls).

-This "stackless" style allows for some interesting concurrency patterns that are difficult or impossible to do using PUC-Rio Lua.
+This "stackless" style has many benefits, it allows for concurrency patterns that are difficult or impossible in other Lua interpreters (like tasklets), and will also hopefully make the VM much more resilient against untrusted script DoS.

-While the interface to garbage collected pointers is interesting, the actual garbage collector itself is currently only a very basic incremental mark-and-sweep collector.
-This could be replaced in the future with a better design.
+The downside of the "stackless" style is that sometimes writing things as a `Sequence` is much more difficult than writing in normal, straight control flow.
+It would be great if async Rust / generators could help here someday, but there are *several* current compiler limitations that make this currently infeasible, so for now `Sequence` combinators are what I have.

 ## What currently works ##